 Personal Ethics and Ordinary Heroes: The Social Context of Morality examines what it means to be an authentic hero and provides real-life narratives that underscore the ethical principles guiding decision-making in the justice system and beyond.

 This book is intended for use in undergraduate classes in applied human sciences and services like criminal justice, criminology, social work and political science.
-It is particularly well-suited as a companion reading for classes in the areas of ethics, organizations and administration, and leadership.
+It is particularly well-suited for classes in the areas of ethics, organizations and administration, and leadership.
 It is also worthwhile reading for the active justice practitioner.